PlazmaMC/PlazmaBukkit/README.md

 ## ⚙️ Key Features

 1. **Powerful Plugin Ecosystem**\
-   Based on [Paper](https://github.com/PaperMC/Paper), most of the latest [plugins](#user-content-fn-1)[^1] available on the internet work seamlessly.
+   Based on [Paper](https://github.com/PaperMC/Paper), most of the latest plugins available on the internet work seamlessly.
 2. **Optimization without the need for settings**\
    Includes all patches from [Pufferfish](https://github.com/pufferfish-gg/Pufferfish), with some internal optimizations and modes for optimal performance.
 3. **Customizable gameplay**\
    [Purpur](https://github.com/PurpurMC/Purpur) included in Plazma allows modification of various game attributes.
 4. **Secure server gameplay**\
-   Includes [No Chat Reports](https://github.com/Aizistral-Studios/No-Chat-Reports) to disable Mojang's [chat reporting system](#user-content-fn-3)[^3] introduced in 1.19, and completely removes diagnostic information collectors for a traceless, secure server gameplay.
+   Includes [No Chat Reports](https://github.com/Aizistral-Studios/No-Chat-Reports) to disable Mojang's chat reporting feature introduced in 1.19, and completely removes diagnostic information collectors for a traceless, secure server gameplay.
 5. **Fastest updates**\
    [AlwaysUpToDate](https://github.com/PlazmaMC/AlwaysUpToDate) ensures that Plazma's included patches are always kept up to date, providing the fastest updates among Paper-based server platforms.
 6. **Optimized default configuration files**\
    The default configuration files are optimized, eliminating the need for manual optimization.
 7. **Systematically functioning multithreading**\
-   Asynchronously synchronizing system mechanisms unrelated to game mechanics to reduce [latency](#user-content-fn-4)[^4] and optimize the server.
+   Asynchronously synchronizing system mechanisms unrelated to game mechanics to reduce latencry and optimize the server.
 8. **Blocking unnecessary space usage**\
    Consolidating data with similar values reduces memory usage.
 - **[Want to learn more about Plazma?](https://docs.plazmamc.org/plazma/about/patches-list)**